 The remaining 7 Karana is not fixed, but they occur turn by turn, in a fixed order.

-Names of these seven Karana are as follows:
+These seven Karana are as follows:

 1. Bava, 2.
 Balav, 3.
 Kaulav, 4.
 Taitula, 5.
 Garaja, 6.
 Vanija, 7.
 Vishti or Bhadra.